 Addiction is a disease of the brain, it affects your mental health and can be triggered by pre-existing mental health issues.
 Of course, your addiction needs to be treated physically, but the root of the problem stems in mental health.

 Sometimes there are traumas that need addressing as well as undiagnosed mental health conditions.
 There is a term called ‘dual diagnosis’ in which somebody has both a mental health condition and a substance addiction, around half of the mental health patients will have an addiction problem at some stage in their life, whether that be drugs or alcohol.
 Dual diagnosis is common in addiction recovery.

 Psychological therapy is a must in recovery, it will help with coping strategies and learning to understand your associations with substance.
-Cognitive behavioural therapy is often used as a tool for understanding these things and learning to cope.
+Dialectical behavioural therapy is often used as a tool for understanding these things and learning to cope.

 Even when leaving rehab, you still need to take care of your mental health.
 There are hundreds of support groups that are available all over the country along-side aftercare.